mohaalak/spotify_ad_muter/README.md

 This script mute spotify when there is a playing advertisement and only works on MacOS

-** new update **
-spotify in newer versions will not mute in advertisement, you can't even set the volume to zero, so I set the volumen to 1 :-D then after advertisement it will be on 100 but you can set it in arguments.
+spotify in newer versions will not allow to mute in advertisement, you can't even set the volume to zero, so I set the volumen to 1 😁 then after advertisement it will be on max volume (you can set the max volume in arguments).

 you should have `node.js` and `npm` installed